creek-service/aggregate-template/README.md

 * `./gradlew static` will run static code analysis, i.e. [Spotbugs][2] and [Checkstyle][3].
 * `./gradlew check` will run all checks and tests.
 * `./gradlew coverage` will generate a cross-module [Jacoco][5] coverage report.
+* `./gradlew cV` to log out the repo's current version.

 ## Creating a new repo from the template